kinjalgiridev/diy-tools/README.md

-# Omatsuri app
+# DIY Tools app

 ![Logo](./src/assets/logo-text.svg)

-Omatsuri is a progressive web application with 12 open source frontend focused tools.
-Omatsuri translates to «festival» from Japanese (お祭り) and here we have a small festival of applications.
-It was built with strong respect to your privacy – you will never see ads and it does not include analytics services (or actually any services at all).
-You are highly encouraged to explore source code and use it in your projects.
+DIY Tools is a progressive web application with 14 open source frontend focused tools.You are highly encouraged to explore source code and use it in your projects.

 ## Quick links